Toilal/ng-pickadate/README.md

                                  // is synced to pick-a-time directive
     ```

-3. You can also provide additionnal `max-date` and `min-date` values.
+3. You can also provide additional `max-date` and `min-date` values.

         <input type="text" pick-a-date="startDate" max-date="endDate"/>
         <input type="text" pick-a-date="endDate" min-date="startDate"/>